hagemon/TapMemo/README.md

 - Press `cmd+shift+d` to quickly create a memo on the top of screen.
 - Double clicking content for entering or press `ESC` for existing the edit mode.
+- See stored memos by clicking "Memos" in menu.

 # Acknowledge